hughrun/trebuchet/README.md

 Both _posts_ and _pages_ can be assigned _tags_, which perform the same function as in typical blogging or CMS software&mdash;small pieces of metadata to describe the topic or purpose of the document.
 Trebuchet automatically builds index pages for all _posts_ and all _tags_, using the convention described in [Subscribing to Gemini pages](https://gemini.circumlunar.space/docs/companion/subscription.gmi).
 This allows Geminauts to subscribe to a whole capsule and/or certain tags.

-An index page listing all posts is saved as `archive.gmi`.
-Index pages for each tag are saved as `tagged-tagname.gmi`, and list every post that uses that tag.
-Since posts can have multiple tags and every post appears at `archive.gmi`, a single post will appear on multiple index pages.
+An index page listing all posts is saved as `{capsule}/archive/index.gmi`.
+Index pages for each tag are saved as `{capsule}/tagged-{tagname}/index.gmi`, and list every post that uses that tag.
+Since posts can have multiple tags and every post appears at `{capsule}/archive/index.gmi`, a single post will appear on multiple index pages.

 ### Includes